MohammedIhsanP/MohammedIhsanP/README.md

 - 👋 Hi, I’m @MohammedIhsanP
-- 👀 I’m interested in ...- Python, Data Science, Data Analytics, Excel
+- 👀 I’m interested in ...- Python, SQL, Data Analytics, Data Visualizations, Tableau
 - 🌱 I’m currently learning ...-Certified Specialist in Data Science and Analytics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...-Reach me on Linkedin: https://www.linkedin.com/in/mohammed-ihsan-palot-114747156